An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

 Recently, AI approaches for developing data-driven closures have received significant attention.
-Most efforts have focused on supervised learning with filtered DNS data, which is an approach akin to structural modeling \cite{duraisamy2019turbulence, brunton2020machine, bracco2025machine, eyring2024pushing}.
-While some studies have demonstrated that these data-driven closures can satisfy conditions (1)–(3), they suffer from three major limitations: (i) the need for large amounts of DNS snapshots for training, (ii) lack of interpretability, and (iii) poor generalization to out-of-distribution regimes, e.g., extrapolation to much higher Reynolds numbers \cite{maulik2018data, beck2019deep, guan2022stable, subel2022explaining,srinivasan2024turbulence}.
-Other promising AI frameworks have also shown success, such as those that directly learn the coarse-grained dynamics with neural operators, or self-supervised approaches, akin to functional modeling, which use only DNS statistics \cite{novati2021automating,bae2022scientific,kurz2023deep,wang2025coarsegrainingneuraloperators}.
-However, they can still suffer from shortcomings (ii) and (iii) .
+Most efforts have focused on supervised learning with FDNS data, which is an approach akin to structural modeling \cite{duraisamy2019turbulence, brunton2020machine, bracco2025machine, eyring2024pushing}.
+While some studies have demonstrated that these data-driven closures can satisfy conditions (1)–(3), they suffer from three major limitations: (i) the need for large amounts of DNS snapshots for training, (ii) lack of interpretability, and (iii) poor generalization to out-of-distribution regimes, e.g., extrapolation to much higher Reynolds numbers \cite{maulik2018data, beck2019deep, guan2022stable, subel2022explaining,srinivasan2024turbulence}. \KJ{Other AI frameworks have also shown success, including} self-supervised approaches, akin to functional modeling, which use only DNS statistics, \KJ{and those that directly learn the coarse-grained dynamics}~\cite{novati2021automating,bae2022scientific,kurz2023deep,wang2025coarsegrainingneuraloperators}.
+However, these approaches can still suffer from shortcomings (ii) and (iii).